h0lycrap/cs7641-group7/README.md

-# Learning frameworks for various airfoils
+# Learning Frameworks for Various Airfoils

 ## I. Introduction
 CFD too complicated to use, use ML to curtail time to determine optimal airfoil properties.